DiamondGotCat/DGC-Epoch/README.md

 ### MicroTime 48
 - MicroTime 48 is the first MicroTime notation.
 - It represents MicroTime with 48 digits.
-- It can be used up to about the year 10922.
+- It can be used up to about the year 10925.

 ### MicroTime 64
 - MicroTime 64 is the second MicroTime notation.
 - It represents MicroTime with 64 digits.
-- It can be used up to about the year 585 million.
+- It can be used up to about the year 584944417.

 ### MicroTime XXX
 At the time of creating MicroTime, 48 bits was more than enough, and we believe that 64 bits is very reliable.